Tim Anderson Player Props: White Sox vs. Twins

-On Friday, Tim Anderson (on the back of going 2-for-3) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+Tim Anderson and his .333 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Minnesota Twins and Sonny Gray on July 22 at 7:15 PM ET.

-In his last game, he strung together two hits (going 2-for-3) against the Mets.
+In his last game he had a one-hit showing (1-for-3) against the Twins.

 Tim Anderson Game Info & Props vs. the Twins